csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 IBM developed the original version of SQL, originally called Sequel, as part of the System R project in the early 1970s.
 The Sequel language has evolved since then, and its name has changed to SQL (Structured Query Language).
 Many products now support the SQL language.
 SQL has clearly established itself as _the_ standard relational database language.

-In 1986, the American National Standards Institute (ANSI) and the Interna- tional Organization for Standardization (ISO) published an SQL standard, called SQL-86.
+In 1986, the American National Standards Institute (ANSI) and the International Organization for Standardization (ISO) published an SQL standard, called SQL-86.
 ANSI published an extended standard for SQL, SQL-89, in 1989.
-The next ver- sion of the standard was SQL-92 standard, followed by SQL:1999, SQL:2003, SQL:2006, and most recently SQL:2008.
+The next version of the standard was SQL-92 standard, followed by SQL:1999, SQL:2003, SQL:2006, and most recently SQL:2008.
 The bibliographic notes provide references to these standards.

 The SQL language has several parts:

 • **Data-definition language** (DDL).
-The SQL DDL provides commands for defin- ing relation schemas, deleting relations, and modifying relation schemas.
+The SQL DDL provides commands for defining relation schemas, deleting relations, and modifying relation schemas.

 • **Data-manipulation language** (DML).
 The SQL DML provides the ability to query information from the database and to insert tuples into, delete tuples from, and modify tuples in the database.